3 Reasons Why Caregivers Still Hire Panic Buttons vs. Activity Monitors

-In contrast, activity monitors take on the daunting job of helping to keep people healthy.
+In contrast, activity monitors or medical alert system take on the daunting job of helping to keep people healthy.
 There are many products competing with an activity monitor for this job: the gym, a personal trainer, in-home equipment, fitness videos, friends, 5Ks, sports leagues, etc. Also, inasmuch as people want to be healthy, many are not willing to hire a product to get healthy.
 As one consumer put it, "why should I hire a gym or trainer if I'm the one who has to put in the work?"
 In other words, it's not the activity monitor or gym or trainer who fulfills the job of staying healthy—it's you.
 That's a hard value proposition for a lot of people to buy into unless someone else finances it and keeps them consistently motivated (i.e. self-insured employer, friends, etc.).

 A panic button customer pays for a monthly service to fulfill the job of keeping Mom safe.
 To this point, the average lifetime of a customer in this market has averaged out to roughly 3 years.
 In contrast, an activity monitor customer often pays for the sensor, but is far less likely to hire the activity monitoring company on a monthly basis to keep them healthy.
 Part of the reason for this comes from point #2 below.